So, the time has come.

 What’s the worst-case scenario that could happen if you leave your license plates on your junk vehicle?
 They could be stolen and put on another car that is used in the commission of a crime.
 You definitely don’t want to have to deal with the police coming to your door if that happens!

-That Wraps Up Our Guide on Getting Rid of Junk Cars
+That Wraps Up Our Guide on How to Junk a Car for Cash

-If you have been following our guide to getting rid of junk cars, you are now armed with the knowledge to deal with the entire junk car industry on your own terms.
+If you have been following our guide to selling your car for junk, you are now armed with the knowledge to deal with the entire junk car industry on your own terms.
 You know how to prepare your junk car, how to get the best price for your junk car, and how to avoid the scams that may appear as you go through this unique process.